ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose_sigmoidal.gif)](rose_sigmoidal.gif)

 I did say '`10`' was a very heavy contrast factor.
-In fact anything higher than this value can be considered to be more like a fuzzy threshold operation, rather than a contrast enhancement.
+In fact, anything higher than this value can be considered to be more like a fuzzy threshold operation, rather than a contrast enhancement.

-For a practical example of using this operator see the advanced ["Gel" Effects Example](../advanced/#gel_effects), where it is used to sharpen the bright area being added to a shaped area color.
+For a practical example of using this operator, see the advanced ["Gel" Effects Example](../advanced/#gel_effects), where it is used to sharpen the bright area being added to a shaped area color.

 ### Miscellaneous Contrast Operators {#contrast_misc}